 1. Offer these free, no hassle programs

 Emergency Ride Home: Support your employees' commute choices with this no cost program that provides employees a free ride home in case of unexpected personal emergencies.
-All San Francisco businesses are eligible to enroll.
 Complete the free registration annually and your employees will have access to the program if the need arises.

 Ridesharing: The free 511 RideMatching program can help your employees find potential carpool and vanpool partners to share the ride to work.
-The site is secure and safe; personal information is not shared with other sources and employees choose how much of their contact information is shared.
-It’s even possible to narrow rideshare searches to only those who work at your company.
 Send an e-mail with this link to your employees to encourage them to register.